rocky1638/rocky1638.github.io/content/document-database.md

 ## pros

-- [p] schemas are typically not explicitly defined at write-time, so they are enforced by the application code at read-time.
+- schemas are typically not explicitly defined at write-time, so they are enforced by the application code at read-time.
-- [p] better [[locality]], because data is [[denormalization|denormalized]].
+- better [[locality]], because data is [[denormalization|denormalized]].
 	- this, in turn, leads to better performance when compared to [[relational-databases]].

 ## cons

-- [c] depending on how documents are stored, any change might require a complete rewrite of the document on the disk.
+- depending on how documents are stored, any change might require a complete rewrite of the document on the disk.
-- [c] support for joins (especially many-to-many relationships) is weak _(this goes hand-in-hand with denormalization)._
+- support for joins (especially many-to-many relationships) is weak _(this goes hand-in-hand with denormalization)._

 ## use-cases